 Just because you don’t need large, bright lights in your bedroom doesn’t mean you’ll struggle to select small, suitable fixtures for this space.
 The bedroom is an area where you simply need to think differently about illumination.

 Light layering is an option that many people turn to in this living space.
 This involves using more than one type of lighting to create ambiance.
 For instance, you can have a table lamp on your nightstand in addition to recessed lighting.
 Or you may want a standing lamp in one corner of the room and a small chandelier.

-Photo by Christy Bright
+Photo by Christy Bright on flickr

 It’s important to understand that your lighting fixtures can serve more than one purpose in the bedroom.
 Don’t rule out using smaller lights to highlight decorative items in the space, such as framed photos or wall art.
 Lighting is about more than making sure you can see what you’re doing – it’s about creating a feeling.

 Remember, many lights now have the capability to dim, fade, direct light in multiple directions, and even change color.
 Looking for lighting options that provide any of these features can keep equipment to a minimum while giving you the options you need.

 The bedroom is a common area for lighting mistakes, but learning the pitfalls ahead of time can help you avoid them.

 First, don’t make your overhead lighting too bright.
 Very bright lights can eliminate any sense of ambiance in the bedroom, and may also take away from the beauty of your interior décor.
 Next, avoid going crazy with recessed lighting.
 This type of lighting can be harsh on soft living spaces that are meant to have a relaxing atmosphere.

 Finally, don’t forget about the bulbs you’re using in the fixtures you choose.
 For instance, smaller wattage bulbs may be better for the bedroom where you want low lighting.